valterUo/MultiCategory-demo-system/README.md

 ```
 :quit
 ```
-You can also run any Haskell code and you can also run queries in their folding presentation.

-For debugging purposes it is usefull to start the Haskell program alone since error messages in the frontend are not always describing.
+For debugging purposes it is useful to start the Haskell program alone since error messages in the frontend are not always describing.

-## Usefull sites

-You can find more about the theoretical backround of this program from the Overleaf document [Some Applications of Category Theory to Multi-Model Queries](https://www.overleaf.com/read/kqvkvrhcnmxv).
-I will write more to the document and update it time to time.

-You might want to use Cabal instead of Stack: [Difference between Cabal and Stack](https://stackoverflow.com/questions/30913145/what-is-the-difference-between-cabal-and-stack).

-## Future work

-Future work includes expanding the data sets so that there are more data and it is more complicated way arranged.